publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch139/m__us_usc_t10_s2364.md

     Subsec. (b)(5).
 [Pub.
 L. 113–291, § 213(1)(B)][/us/pl/113/291/s213/1/B], substituted “any technological assessment made by a Defense research facility shall be provided to the Defense Technical Information Center repository to support acquisition decisions.” for “any position paper prepared by a Defense research facility on a technological issue relating to a major weapon system, and any technological assessment made by such facility in the case of such component, is made a part of the records considered for the purpose of making acquisition program decisions.”

     Subsec. (c).
 [Pub.
-L. 113–291, § 213(2)][/us/pl/113/291/s213/2], substituted “this section,” for “this section:” and “the term” for “The term”, struck out par.
-(1) designation and par.
-(2), redesignated subpars.
+L. 113–291, § 213(2)][/us/pl/113/291/s213/2], struck out “this section:” after “In”, substituted “this section, the term” for “(1) The term”, redesignated subpars.
 (A) and (B) of former par.
 (1) as pars.
-(1) and (2), respectively, and realigned margins.
-Prior to amendment, former par.
-(2) read as follows: “The term ‘acquisition program decision’ has the meaning prescribed by the Secretary of Defense in regulations.”
+(1) and (2), respectively, and realigned margins, and struck out par.
+(2) which read as follows: “The term ‘acquisition program decision’ has the meaning prescribed by the Secretary of Defense in regulations.”

     1996—Subsec. (b)(5).
 [Pub.
 L. 104–106, § 805(1)][/us/pl/104/106/s805/1], substituted “acquisition program” for “milestone O, milestone I, and milestone II”.